Political colour

+Associations of different colours

 Black

-Black is primarily associated with anarchism (see anarchist symbolism).
-Black can be seen as a lack of colour, anarchism as a lack of a state.
+Black is primarily associated with anarchism (see anarchist symbolism); black is a lack of colour, and anarchism is a lack of a state.
 It is used in contrast of national flags, to instead represent universal anarchism.
-Black is also used to a lesser extent to represent ideologies on the opposite end of the spectrum: fascism (see blackshirts and Schutzstaffel) and jihadism (see Black Standard).
+Black is also used to a lesser extent to represent ideologies on the opposite end of the spectrum: fascism (see Blackshirts and Schutzstaffel/Gestapo) and jihadism (see Black Standard).

 The colours black and red have been used by anarchists since at least the late 1800s when they were used on cockades by Italian anarchists in the 1874 Bologna insurrection, and in 1877 when anarchists entered the Italian town Letino carrying red and black flags to promote the First International.
-During the Spanish civil war the CNT used a diagonally half strip of black and red, with black representing anarchism and red representing the labour movement and the worker movement.
+During the Spanish Civil War the CNT used a diagonally half strip of black and red, with black representing anarchism and red representing the labour movement and the worker movement.
 The flag was quickly adopted by other anarchists, with the second colour used to distinguish specific anarchist philosophies: anarcho pacifism with white, green anarchism with green, anarcho-syndicalism and anarcho-communism with red, mutualism with orange, and anarcho-capitalism with yellow, while black alone typically represents 'anarchism without adjectives'.

-During the golden age of piracy, the black flags of pirates such as Blackbeard and Calico Jack became popular symbols of piracy.
+During the Golden Age of Piracy, the black flag, or Jolly Roger of pirates such as Blackbeard and Samuel Bellamy became popular symbols of piracy.
 The flags represented death and no quarter to those who did not surrender.
-The black flag of the jolly roger, used by Calico Jack, turned into a popular and recognizable symbol of pirates, particularly of pirates of the Americas.
+The Crossed Swords Jolly Roger, falsely attributed to John Rackham, has become a popular and recognisable symbol of pirates, particularly of pirates of the Americas.
 The skull and bones also became a hazardous symbol to display poisons such as cyanide, Zyklon B and other toxic substances.
 The black flag of piracy would later influence the symbols of anarchism, such as the symbols of the Makhnovshchina and the Kronstadt rebellion.
 The rise of internet piracy led to the symbols of the golden age of piracy becoming widely adopted, becoming the symbols of pirate sites such as the Pirate bay.
 Black becoming a colour to represent pirate parties.

+Black was also used by some anti-racist and Black nationalist parties, such as the Black Panther Party in the United States and the Popular Unity in Brazil.